hannesm/jackline/README.md

 How to build
 ============

+First be aware that this is unreleased alpha software.
+Bug reports are welcome (pull requests as well).

 Get OCaml (4.02.1 preferred), get opam (1.2!), gmp is also needed If you have an older OCaml compiler, get opam and run `opam switch 4.02.1`